 Moving Nairobi?
 Living in Kenya?

 Despite being called the ‘Green City in the sun’ moving Nairobi and starting a new life in Kenya is a demanding experience.
-This bespoke guide from Harrison Brook is dedicated to helping expatriates like yourself to smoothly navigate their East African adventure.
+We dedicate this bespoke guide from Harrison Brook to helping expatriates like yourself to smoothly navigate their East African adventure.

 Owning Real Estate

 Kenyan law freely permits foreigners to acquire and build on ‘commercial class’ land, ie. land used for income and revenue-making purposes.
-Foreign nationals are however strictly prohibited from purchasing ‘agricultural’ or farmland, which is typically owned by indigenous people.
+Kenyan law strictly prohibits foreign nationals from purchasing ‘agricultural’ or farmland.
+It is typically owned by indigenous people.

-The exception to this rule is if the purchase is made through the foreigners company, but this more complicated option is unlikely to suit most expats, as the majority of the company must be Kenyan owned.
+The exception to this rule is if you make a purchase through the foreigner’s company.
+However, this more complicated option.
+It is unlikely to suit most expats, as the majority of the companies must be Kenyan owned.
 Despite growing pressure from Kenya’s Expat communities to amend the ruling, the easiest way for foreigners to own agricultural land when moving Nairobi is through a spouse with Kenyan nationality.

-Careful consideration must be given to the financing of Kenyan real estate though, as Kenyan banks are often reluctant to lend to foreign nationals.
-Furthermore , political instability in recent years has seen the Kenyan Shilling fluctuate dramatically against world currencies making a local mortgage an unattractive option.
+One must give a careful consideration to the financing of Kenyan real estate though.
+The Kenyan banks are often reluctant to lend to foreign nationals.
+Furthermore, political instability in recent years has seen the Kenyan Shilling fluctuate dramatically against world currencies making a local mortgage an unattractive option.

 Cost of living in Kenya

-Despite rising prices, Kenya does still offer certain expatriates and retirees a opportunity to amplify their spending power and enhance their quality of life, with the Consumer Price Index (exc rent) generally being 50% less than that of London or Paris.
+Despite rising prices, Kenya does still offer certain expatriates and retirees an opportunity to amplify their spending power.
+Therefore, enhancing their quality of life, with the Consumer Price Index (except rent) generally being 50% less than that of London or Paris.
 This is even after the purchase of extortionate ‘home branded comforts’ when the suitcase supply eventually runs out!

-Learn more about how Harrison Brook help expatriates all over the world to understand and organise their finances to work as hard as possible for them within the worlds most tax-efficient savings environments.
+Learn more about how Harrison Brook helps expatriates all over the world to understand and organize their finances to work as hard as possible for them within the worlds most tax-efficient savings environments.

 International Schooling in Kenya

 International Schools include; Hillcrest International School, International School of Kenya and Nairobi International School.
-The curriculums are aligned to England allowing students to easily re-integrate into European higher education.
+They align the curriculums to England allowing students to easily re-integrate into European higher education.